StackTips

 This will print different values, which means that they are two different objects.
 Here we are violating the singleton principle.

-To solve this issue, we need to include readResolve() method in our Singleton class.
+To solve this issue, we need to include the readResolve() method in our Singleton class.
 This method will be invoked before the object is deserialized and here we will call the getInstance() method to return the same object after deserialization.

 class Singleton implements Cloneable, Serializable {